 Tarnow Articles

-Hurricanes Katrina and Rita have had a tremendous impact, not only on property, but on our psyches.
+Hurricanes have had a tremendous impact, not only on property, but on our psyches.
 This is particularly true of children who, even if they didn't suffer a direct physical effect from the storms, were bombarded by television coverage and were witness to their family's storm preparations.
 Not all children were traumatized by these events, but children who were more directly affected and those who are more vulnerable to trauma (those with greater numbers of previously experienced traumas or preexisting mental health problems) might show signs of post traumatic stress disorder (PTSD).
 It is important for parents to be tuned in to possible problems so that they can be addressed sooner, rather than later.

 PTSD symptoms may appear immediately after the traumatic event, or they may occur days, weeks, or even months later.
 They include: